Skip to content

 • Unconstrained budget: priority on peace of mind and maximum warranty.

 New comes with a minimum 2 year legal warranty, sometimes extended to 5 or 10 years on key components (motors, drums).
-However, prices rose 8 to 12 per cent between 2023 and 2025 according to INSEE.
+Prices rose 8 to 12 per cent between 2023 and 2025 according to INSEE, which mechanically pushes part of the demand toward alternatives.

 Refurbished: the winning compromise